Appealing Real Property Valuation

 How to Appeal an Assessment

 To appeal an assessment, you should explain why you believe the assessor’s value is incorrect.
+It is important that you provide pertinent information supporting your estimate of value.
+The sales used to develop the current year actual value are listed on the assessor’s web site.
 By comparing your property to other similar properties that sold, you can determine whether your property has been fairly valued.

 Property Records Search

 Residential property sales information for most neighborhoods, along with additional property details, is available on this website.
 Get into our Property Records Search application, find your property and select "Neighborhood Sales."